Othentic-Labs/avs-examples/simple-price-oracle-multi-l2-avs-example/README.md

 TARGET_CHAIN_ID=84532
 ```

-ℹ️ TARGET_CHAIN_ID determines which L2 chain(s) your AVS tasks should be submitted to.
+ℹ️ `TARGET_CHAIN_ID` determines which L2 chain(s) your AVS tasks should be submitted to.
 You can specify one chain or a comma-separated list of chain IDs (e.g., 84532,80002).
-The AVS will submit the task to each chain in the list.
+The AVS submits the task to every chain in the list by calling `sendTask` individually for each chain.

 ### 3. Update Docker Compose
-Open your docker-compose.yml file and update the flags `--l1-chain` and `--l2-chain`
+Open your `docker-compose.yml` file and update the flags `--l1-chain` and `--l2-chain`

 Ensure these values match the chain names you deployed on.